-After having realized the significance of the issues relating to the customer satisfaction, a modest attempt is made in the subsequent section to review
+After having realized the significance of the issues relating to the customer satisfaction, a modest attempt is made in the subsequent section to review the earlier studies in order to identify the aspects covered and gaps if any.

 II.
 REVIEW OF LITERATURE